 - Hot peppers contain organic chemicals called capsaicinoids which can burn the skin and eyes.
 Wear rubber gloves when harvesting hot peppers and be careful not to rub your eyes.
-The best antidote for burning skin to rub them with isopropyl (rubbing) alcohol.
+The best antidote for burning skin is to rub them with isopropyl (rubbing) alcohol.

 Hot pepper varieties